be-studio/lab-monitor/README.md

 In addition to some of the challenges faced as described in earlier sections I list the following:

 - A more streamlined approach to the layout, more work on the responsiveness and spacing in the layout.
 More effort on moving styles out from inline locations in code.
-For Chakra UI this could mean updating its `Theme.js` file or creating a custom theme.
+For Chakra UI this could mean further adding styles to apply globally and to components via the `extendTheme` function as seen in `App.tsx`.
 Other alternatives include using other CSS approaches (e.g., Tailwind) and/or other comopnent libraries.

 - More work needs to be done to refine the responsiveness of the application including better sizing of components especially between portrait and landscape oriented screens.